 The Director of Internal Audit presented to the Committee its six-month interim activity reports on completed audits, the results of follow-up audits to check that action plans have been launched to implement the internal auditors' recommendations, and the assignments performed in coordination with the internal auditing teams of the various Group entities.
-The Committee also approved the internal audit programme for 2020.
+The Committee also reviewed the reports on internal audits conducted during the year on compliance issues (Sapin II Law).
+It approved adjustments to the 2020 audit plan to include an audit of health and safety measures, and also signed off on the 2021 internal audit programme.

-The six-month interim reports of the Risks and Compliance department and its Group Internal Control unit were also presented to the Committee by the Internal Control Director and the Risks and Compliance Director and Group Ethics Officer, including the work and priorities for 2020 in terms of anti-corruption, detailed presentations of which were given to the Governance and Social Responsibility Committee.
-The Committee was also informed about the status of work on deploying the Group internal control standards and the introduction of self-assessments.
-The Director of Internal Control presented the annual update to the risk map covering the Group's major risk exposures, along with a description of the mapping methodology and the action plans drawn up to address the risks.
+The six-month interim reports of the Risks and Compliance department and its Group Internal Control unit, and the priorities for 2021, were also presented to the Committee by the Internal Control Director and the Director of the Risks and Compliance department and Ethics Officer.
+The Committee was updated on the phased deployment of the Group internal control standards, the launch of self-assessment exercises and the Covid-19 impact.
+The Director of Internal Control presented the annual update to the risk map covering the Group's major risk exposures, along with a description of the mapping methodology and the action plans drawn up to address identified risks.
+The presentation also included information about managing Covid-19 business interruption risk.